 - Use Mosquito Netting — It may not be practical in all outdoor areas, but mosquito netting was designed for the sole purpose of keeping them away from people.
 Temporary netting can be installed on doorway entrances to allow easy access indoors and out with less risk or even on hammocks to enjoy a relaxing, worry-free evening outdoors.

 - Use Indoor and Outdoor Traps — The best time to use a trap is before you have a problem.
-Use indoor traps to keep the inside of your home insect free and use outdoor traps to reduce mosquito populations and lure insects away from you and your family.
-Make sure to place outdoor traps at least 15 feet away from any activity area as the traps will immediately attract mosquitoes.
+Use indoor traps to keep the inside of your home safe and use outdoor traps to reduce mosquito populations and lure insects away from you and your family.
+Make sure to place outdoor traps at least 20-40 feet away from any activity area as the traps will immediately attract mosquitoes.

 - Upgrade to Oscillating Fans — Ever notice how on windy days you never seem to have a problem with bugs?
 Most insects, mosquitoes included, are not strong enough to fly through wind.
 Use oscillating fans to create constant wind over a large area to keep as many mosquitoes away as possible.